-An application to the Marine Management Organisation (MMO)was made at the end of March, 2012.
+An planning application to the Marine Management Organisation (MMO) has now benn approved (08/11/2013).
 A Non-Technical Summary is available from Narec.
 3

-This “demonstration facility for pre-commercial prototype offshore wind turbines” has been approved by the Crown Estate.
-It is scheduled to support 15 turbines, up to 195m (639 ft) in height (the existing offshore turbines are 93m high).
+This “demonstration facility for pre-commercial prototype offshore wind turbines” is scheduled to support 15 turbines, up to 195m (639 ft) in height (the existing offshore turbines are 93m high).

 These will be sited as close as 6.5 km to the shore at Blyth/Newbiggin.

 In all the publicity regarding the Habour and Offshore schemes there is a remarkable silence regarding Clipper Windpower and the grandiose ‘Britannia Project’ for a massive, 10MW, offshore turbine.

 Narec had a development deal with Clipper windpower for this turbine which was supposed to feature in both Harbour and Offshore plans.

 Many offshore industry experts had questioned the viability of this project from its inception in 2007.
 It finally folded in 2011 when the government pulled the plug on grant funding, “due to Clipper’s failure to meet financial and technical milestones”.
 3